 Also when you have an expensive garment that you have been already wearing for a couple of years, you may consider altering it a bit.
 For example, I bought my short black with gray trim shearling shown in some of the style examples in Germany in 1999.
 I wore it over and over again every winter, ever since.
 I had it altered a bit (shortened) about 10 years ago (to get rid of signs of wear).
 It originally was a maxi coat.
 When you are a regular reader you may have seen the long version in my post on no fear of progress in style.

-Always style your outerwear too.
-It is best to keep the outerwear in sync with your outfit.
+Keep the outerwear in sync with your outfit.
 Doing so allows for wearing the coat/jacket open, when it gets too warm for the coat to be closed, but still too cold for not wearing the coat.
-Think about how interesting such a look is.

 - Add interest with a pop of color.